Jaeri022/Agile-Retrospective/README.md

 #What does it mean to be a good team member in software development?

-I feel being a team member not only meas beig able to accomplish the tasks needed to complete a project, but also help out other team members for any hinderences they may have and also ask for help whenever you yourself is stuck accomplishing a certain task.
+I feel being a team member not only means being able to accomplish the tasks needed to complete a project, but also help out other team members for any hinderences they may have and also ask for help whenever you yourself is stuck accomplishing a certain task.
 It also helps to put input into a project (especially during the planning stage) about any insecurities you may have before beginning to work.